IHE/ITI.BasicAudit/input/pagecontent/volume-1.md

 #### 1:52.4.2.2 Use Case #2: Security token enhancement pattern

-Given that a security relevant event is being recorded, for example Generic FHIR RESTful operations, and where a security token is known that descrbes the client and possibly the human.
-Define how an activity AuditEvent (see Use Case #1) would be enhanced to record details from the OAuth or SAML token.
+Given that a security relevant event is being recorded, for example Generic FHIR RESTful operations, and where a security token is known that descrbes the client and possibly the human; there is a need to record well formatted details about the security context.
+This use-case needs an audit event pattern defined, to be combined with the audit event pattern for the security relevant event (see Use Case #1), that would enhance the audit event log record with details from the OAuth or SAML token.
 See [3:5.7.4 SAML Security Token](content.html#3574-saml-security-token) and [3:5.7.5 OAuth Security Token](content.html#3575-oauth-security-token) for the pattern definitions and examples.

 #### 1:52.4.2.3 Use Case #3: Consent Authorized Decision event

 Given that an Authorization Service makes Authorization Decisions based on a Consent, this use-case shows how the details of the authorization decision event can be recorded.
 See [3:5.7.6 Consent Authoried Decision Audit Message](content.html#3576-consent-authorized-decision-audit-message)